Battle of Jinja: Prelude

 The Tanzanians eventually assigned the 208th Brigade under Brigadier Mwita Marwa, their unit with the most combat experience, to capture Jinja.
 A total of 4,000 Tanzanian and 1,000 UNLF troops were to partake in the operation.
-They were to be accompanied by three Tanzanian tanks.
+They were to be accompanied by three Tanzanian tanks, one T-54 and two T-34s.
+Initially, rumours spread about the UA troops mining the road from Kampala to Jinja as well as the dam, disquieting the TPDF leadership about the operation.
+However, the UNLF Minister of Energy, Paul Oryema Opobo, was in regular contact with those still working at the dam.
+He informed the TPDF that the Amin loyalists had not placed any mines, meaning that an operation to capture Jinja could go ahead.
+The TPDF also decided not to attempt to encircle Jinja, as this could force the local pro-Amin holdouts to engage in a last stand; by keeping possible routes of retreat open, the garrison would probably flee, allowing the Tanzanians to capture the local infrastructure intact.

 The combined force was able to requisition numerous vehicles in Kampala when it departed the city on 15 April, but had to share them among different groups of soldiers as it moved down the two-lane road toward Jinja.
 Intelligence reports indicated that there were few Uganda Army men along the route, easing worries about an ambush.
 Two days after the TPDF-UNLF advance began, British diplomat Richard Posnett told the Kampala press that the new Ugandan Minister of Power and Communications, Akena p'Ojok, had informed him that a team of commandos had secured Owen Falls Dam and was awaiting the arrival of the main force.
 The report was erroneous, but was quickly spread through the international media, and was even carried in a Tanzanian state-run newspaper, Daily News.
+According to p'Ojok, the report was a ploy by the Save Uganda Movement (SUM) to cause confusion among the local garrison and try to mislead them into abandoning their positions.
 The British Broadcasting Corporation broadcast the story over radio, and many residents in the Jinja area, fearful of the Uganda Army soldiers stationed around the city, began heading for the dam in hope of safety.
 They encountered drunken, violent soldiers manning a roadblock at the dam who killed many of them.
 Towards the end of the week the TPDF-UNLF force came close to the installation and encountered dozens of battered civilians who had managed to pass by the Uganda Army soldiers.
+Akena p'Ojok claimed that the story, alongside some guerrilla actions by local SUM members, did also cause more Amin loyalists to leave their positions and flee from Jinja.